 It is a crucial period to engage in EU policy.
 The Green Deal provides a clear roadmap for the transition towards climate neutrality and path towards sustainable growth in the EU.
 It provides businesses with a predictable framework to invest in the green economy.
-The EU has started a new political cycle with priorities for the next five years.
+As the EU approaches a new institutional cycle in 2024, with new strategic priorities, the time has come to build on the legacy of the Green Deal and call on EU and national policymakers to place climate and sustainability at the forefront of the political agenda.